 The BMW jolts into motion, tires and gravel spinning.
 Then 30 feet away, it yanks to a stop.
 The driver opens his door, tosses out fast food wrappers, and yells profanity, including a word that riles Jacobson, “squatters.”

 “We’re not squatters,” Jacobson hollers .
 “My grandfather was here in 1892, and we’re not going away.”

 But, this is far from certain.
 Even if the ownership of Finn Slough is settled, it may be too late.

-If BC Premier Christy Clark goes ahead with building a $3.5 billion, 10-lane, high-altitude bridge to replace an aging tunnel east of Finn Slough, the historic site and its inhabitants, and the surrounding farmland, river estuaries and their wildlife, will be put at risk.
+If the provincial government goes ahead with building a $4.5 billion, 10-lane, high-altitude bridge to replace an aging tunnel east of Finn Slough, the historic site and its inhabitants, and the surrounding farmland, river estuaries and their wildlife, will be put at risk.